Nokia Lumia 635 review

 The Nokia Lumia 630 (left) is a fraction warmer than the Lumia 635 (right), but both phones show an equal amount of detail

 The Nokia Lumia 635 is a great value 4G Windows phone, but its shorter battery life than its 3G counterpart may be a bit of a deal-breaker for those hoping to get all the benefits of the Lumia 630 with faster data speeds.
-We're big fans of both phones, but if 4G isn't a priority, we'd stick with the Lumia 630.
+It has come down in price since the phone first launched, as you can now pick one up for as little as £80 on Vodafone's Pay As You Go service or £110 SIM-free, but so has the Lumia 630, which is now just £96 SIM-free or £80 on O2's Pay & Go.
+We're big fans of both phones, but if 4G isn't a priority, we'd stick with the cheaper Lumia 630.